jawerty/pagen/README.md

-# pagen
+# pagen.js
-Pagen is a simple but colorful site generator for node.js.
+pagen.js is a simple and customizable site generator for node.js.
 You can generate nice-looking websites, from static to a MongoDB-run blog, in an instant.

 Current version: 0.1.1